gflohr/Parse-Kayak/lib/Parse/Kalex.md

 careful enough.

-Example for rule 2: You want to create a scanner that strips off all HTML markups.
-Yes, it should also handle HTML comments ...
+Example for rule 2: You want to create a scanner that strips off all HTML markups (we ignore HTML comments for simplicity):

 Bad: